Enacted March 20th, 1996

 - Any Funding Council member who is involved with a student team requesting funds must identify themselves to the chairperson as affiliates of said group.

 5. Endowment Fund Officers

-- The Officers of the Endowment Fund shall be the student elected Endowment Directors, Secretary, and Treasurer, the latter two of which are appointed by resolution of the Board of Directors.
-Any number of positions may be held by the same person and the appointed Officers need not be Directors, nor Endowment Fund members.
+- The Officers of the Endowment Fund shall be the student Executive Director Directors and Secretary both of which are appointed by resolution of the Board of Directors.
+Any number of positions may be held by the same person.

 - The Officers of the Endowment Fund shall hold office for twelve (12) months from date of appointment or election or until their successors are elected or appointed in their stead.
 Appointed Officers shall be subject to removal by resolution of the Board of Directors at any time.

 - The on stream Director shall preside at all meetings of the Endowment Fund and shall see that all orders and resolutions of the Board of Directors are carried into effect.
 They shall keep full and accurate accounts of all assets, liabilities, receipts and disbursements of the Endowment Fund.
 The disbursements of the Funds, as directed by the Board of Directors, shall be monitored by the Treasurer and he or she shall render to the Directors, at the regular meeting of the Board of Directors, or whenever they may require it, an accounting of all the transactions and a statement of the financial position of the Endowment Fund.

 - Contracts, documents, or any instruments in writing approved by the Board of Directors, requiring the signature of the Endowment Fund, shall be signed by the on stream Director and one (1) other Director and shall be binding upon the Endowment Fund without any further authorization or formality.
 This is subject to section 3.1.4 of the Endowment Fund constitution.